-Invited research proposals will be reviewed by at least six peer reviewers.
+Invited research proposals will be reviewed by a peer review committee.

 The proposal submission procedure for this program is a two-step process:

 Step I: Prior to submission to the Mitchell Center, full proposals must be processed through your institution's standard procedure for proposals to be submitted to federal agencies.